PeterEriksson/dugb-3/README.md

 A hobby project built over a longer period of time, constantly implementing new features as I progress in my coding journey.

-The project is built for educational purposes.
+The project is created for educational purposes.
 It is only being used by a small group of users.

 ## Table of contents